What A-levels Do I Need To Become A...?

-There are currently 7 institutions in the UK where you can study Veterinary Science, and all of them will also look for good passes at GCSE in Mathematics, Science and English.
+There are currently 7 universities in England and two in Scotland where you can study Veterinary Science, and all of them will also look for good passes at GCSE in Mathematics, Science and English.

 Each medical school in the UK sets their own entry requirements for their degree programme, but many will ask for A-levels in Chemistry and Biology as an absolute minimum.

 Some universities may also ask for either Maths or Physics, though it’s a good idea to take one of these anyway.